Medox 2 months ago

 I guess it has to do with the time and day of posting something, on how much it will be upvoted and hopefully rise out of the new posts pit :-)

-• sabellito a day ago
+• sabellito 2 months ago

 Thanks for this, couldn't access this posts link because of this: